header2

 School visits are scheduled in 90 minute intervals.

 We normally do not ask a group to leave, but staying as close as possible to the schedule is crucial for the enjoyment of all attending.
-Another option for visiting the Plasma Sciences Expo with less time restriction is Thursday evening.
+Another option for visiting the Plasma Science Expo with less time restriction is Thursday evening.

 Parents, students, teacher, and the community, and other interested parties are invited to this special evening event.
 Teachers in other cities have encouraged students to attend the evening session with their parents when a class trip was not possible.
 A few bonus points are always a good incentive!